barryclark/jekyll-now/_posts/2015-10-27-Hiring-a-Great-Technical-Team-Part-2.md

 This exercise gives out some information but not all.
 Its focus is on 3 things

-* get the candidate to ask probing questions \( *What device(s) is _anyone_ going to use*, *How many instances of XYZ can we have*, *What about...* \)
+* Get the candidate to ask probing questions \( *What device(s) is _anyone_ going to use*, *How many instances of XYZ can we have*, *What about...* \)
-* see if she is aware and can follow industry best practices (in this case REST/Avro/whatever design)
+* See if she is aware and can follow industry best practices (in this case REST/Avro/whatever design)
-* see how this information is used to make sound design decisions
+* See how this information is used to make sound design decisions

-When it comes to the architecture bit, there is really no right or wrong in this type of exercise; every technology has its pros and cons.
+When it comes to the architecture bit, there is really no right or wrong answer in this type of exercise; every technology has its pros and cons.
  If you are looking for the *right answer*, then what you are really looking for is for random person to validate your existing design decisions.
 This is wasting everyone's time (not to mention of monoculturalism again...)!